hse-project/hse/docs/cn_omf.md

     | sequence number    |
     +--------------------+

-The `vblock idx` stored in kmd is an index within the vgroup specified by `vgroup id`.
+The `vblock index` stored in kmd is an index within the vgroup specified by `vgroup ID`.

 ### PTree (A WBTree that holds prefix tombstones)